guyslab/company_evaluation/README.md

 2. By the first required interface (implementation detail) - *API for calculating a company score by id*, the single-company scoring method should be invoked synchronously.
 If I were to design the solution I would suggest invoking asyncronously for greater scalability.
 3. Scoring service should persist company state.
 Such company state should be prefetched from a "Company service" (such as by events, ETLs, etc.) not implmented here.
 4. Evaluation service should persist all the company IDs in order to orchestrate the batch operation.
 As in 3 above, such list should be prefetched from a "Company service" not implemented here.
 5. Evaluation may be a time-consuming task, so the backend will perform it offline and asyncronously.
 In production, this should be implemented by publishing and consuming an event, probably with a message broker.
 For now, this is implemented by an Express.js middleware.
+Also for now, the frontend simply waits for 2 seconds for the evaluation to complete before requesting the results.